 We designed our ML-powered Answer Suggestions—which recommends to an agent which answer they should use from the company’s knowledge base—to leverage the knowledge and expertise of our customers’ human contact center agents.
 Gladly observes what answers agents are using when responding to specific customer issues.
 And as agents continue to either use the suggested answer, or pick another one, Answer Suggestions keeps getting smarter about what to suggest in the future, reducing the time an agent spends getting back to a customer.

-Break down data siloes.
+Break down data siloes for AI powered customer service.
 It’s important to ensure that your data is aggregated across all the channels you offer.
 Especially with today’s customers who often move from one channel to the next, it’s valuable to gather that cross-channel data to get an accurate picture of the full path the customer took, the number of touchpoints needed to resolve an issue, the full time to resolution, and the customer’s overall satisfaction.
-To do that, it’s recommended that companies invest in a customer service software that unites all the channels they want to provide, rather than separate systems which result in information siloes, or require high-maintenance data pipelines to unlock the data’s full potential.
+To do that, it’s recommended that companies invest in a enterprise customer service software that unites all the channels they want to provide, rather than separate systems which result in information siloes, or require high-maintenance data pipelines to unlock the data’s full potential.
 In Gladly’s case, for example, a unified data infrastructure lets our AI make holistic recommendations to agents, such as when it makes sense to escalate an email to a phone call, or when to rope in a team member from a different department.

 3. Put yourself in the shoes of the user and measure their experience